 Workers need to know about workplace hazards to which they may be exposed, how to recognize the hazards, and how to minimize their exposure.
 The best way for them to learn is through training.
 Training ensures that they know about the hazards and can demonstrate how to protect themselves from falling.

 If you're an employer, you're responsible for ensuring that your employees can recognize fall hazards and they know how to protect themselves before they're exposed to the hazards.
-You can't assume they know how to protect themselves from falls.
+When the hazards to which employees are exposed change, you can't assume they know how to protect themselves from falls.
 If they're starting work on a new site, for example, they might not recognize fall hazards or know how to protect themselves unless you train them.

-A word about qualifications.
 Don't assume an OSHA 10- or 30-Hour training card somehow magically qualifies an employee to do anything, especially to work at elevation or train fall protection: OSHA will tell you it doesn't.
-Make sure you require each new employee to prove they can use fall protection correctly by demonstrating knowledge and skills before allowing them to work above heights requiring fall protection.
+Make sure you require each new employee to prove they can use fall protection correctly by demonstrating adequate knowledge and skills before allowing them to work above heights requiring fall protection.

 Employees must be trained before they begin tasks that could expose them to fall hazards or before they use fall-protection systems.
 They must be retrained when: